MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/index.md

 3. Import the Live Update schema for the sample
   * [Click to download](https://www.github.com/MobileFirst-Platform-Developer-Center/LiveUpdateSwift/blob/release80/scheme.txt) the scheme for the sample
   * [Follow the instructions in the tutorial](#import-export) to upload the schema
-3. Add segments:
-  * In **MobileFirst Operations Console → [your application] → Live Update Settings → Segments tab**, add the following segments IDs:
+3. Add segments: In **MobileFirst Operations Console → [your application] → Live Update Settings → Segments tab**, add the following segments IDs:

-  1. DE
+  - DE
-  2. FR
+  - FR
-  3. ES
+  - ES
-  4. UK
+  - UK
-  5. IT
+  - IT
-  6. US
+  - US

     Each segment gets the default value from the schema.
 Change each one according to the language.
 For example, for French add: **helloText** - **Bonjour le monde**.

-6. From a command-line window, navigate to the project's root folder and run the command `mfpdev app register` to register the application.
+4. From a command-line window, navigate to the project's root folder and run the command `mfpdev app register` to register the application.
-7. In Xcode or Android Studio, run the App.
+5. In Xcode or Android Studio, run the app in the iOS Simulator/Android Emulator or a physical device.